DigitalPublishingToolkit/TOD18-Geoblocking/md/book.md

 ### Evan Elkins

 <div class="statbox">
-DATA BOX {.statbox}
 - 36%: Percentage of American homes that subscribe to Netflix.[^17ElkinsUSA_1]<br/>
 - 20,000: Number of VPN communications the NSA aimed to survey per hour in 2011, according to the Edward Snowden documents.[^17ElkinsUSA_2]<br/>
 - \$39.95: Cost for a yearly subscription to popular VPN service Private Internet Access, in US\$.[^17ElkinsUSA_3]<br/>
 - 22.6%: Percentage of North American Pirate Bay users who use a VPN service, according to a 2013 survey [^17ElkinsUSA_4]<br/>

->"every now and then we feel the burn in the States, too." – Lifehacker, blogger Adam Pash, 2010.
+> "every now and then we feel the burn in the States, too." – Lifehacker, blogger Adam Pash, 2010.

 </div>